Can You Get a DUI on a Horse in Minnesota?

 Legal Risks of Riding a Horse While Intoxicated

-While you cannot be charged with a DUI, riding a horse while intoxicated in Minnesota may still result in other legal consequences, including:
+While you cannot be charged with a DUI, riding a horse while intoxicated in Minnesota may still result in other legal consequences, including charges such as reckless endangerment, animal cruelty, or even child endangerment, even if DUIs do not apply.

 - Public Intoxication: Depending on the circumstances, you could be charged with being intoxicated in public if your behavior poses a risk to public safety or creates a disturbance.

-- Animal Cruelty: If your intoxication causes harm to the horse or places it in danger, you could face charges related to animal neglect or cruelty.
+- Animal Cruelty: If your intoxication causes harm to the horse or places it in danger, you could face animal cruelty charges related to animal neglect or cruelty, and potentially face animal cruelty charges if your actions are deemed harmful or neglectful.

 - Reckless Endangerment: If your actions while intoxicated endanger others, you could face charges for creating a hazardous situation.